Sometimes an event occurs and time stands still.

 That night, President Bush spoke powerful words: “Freedom itself was attacked this morning by a faceless coward, and freedom will be defended.”

 Freedom isn’t free, I thought, and freedom is worth any cost.

 I thought about the word “freedom.”
-For the first time, within my own life I truly felt free.
+For the first time, in my own life, I truly felt free.

 Free from my own past … Free from the clutches of loneliness.
 Free from wondering where the next meal was coming from.
 Free from being a prisoner in my own mind, a failing marriage, a broken home.

 But I also knew that in a split second, a life could be gone.
-I experienced that harsh truth the day I lost my baby sister by a hit-and-run driver.
-I lived through that stark reality from nearly drowning twice as a youngster.
-I re-lived that nightmare every time my former husband abused me, and again, on the day he shot at me.
+I experienced that harsh truth the day I lost my baby sister to a hit-and-run driver.
+I lived through the stark reality of nearly drowning twice as a youngster.
+I relived that nightmare every time my former husband abused me, and again, on the day he shot at me.

 An excerpt of “Running in Heels: A Memoir of Grit and Grace” – Chapter 43

 We ALL have a story.
 We each have our own memories.

 Your turn.
 What is your memory of that fateful day?

 Yes, Mary, that day is painfully unforgettable.
 I wrote about what you refer to regarding that day’s impact on me and the fragility of life two years ago on my blog on the 15th anniversary date.
 Thank you for sharing your memories and feelings.
 One day all this sorrow and suffering will pass away!